Gwyneth Lewis: Music

 Lewis entered the world of music in partnership with Richard Chew.
 Redflight/ Barcud was her first libretto, commissioned and presented by Welsh National Opera with pupils from Ysgol Capel y Cynfab, Cynghordy and Ysgol Cil-y-cwm.
 The Most Beautiful Man from the Sea is an oratorio for 600 voices, with music by Chew and Orlando Gough.
 It was given its world première at the Wales Millennium Centre by the Chorus of Welsh National Opera and 500 amateur singers.

 Personal life

-Married to Leighton, a former bosun with the Merchant Navy, Lewis has had a well documented battle in the past with clinical depression and alcoholism.
+Married to Leighton, a former boatswain with the Merchant Navy, Lewis has had a well documented battle in the past with clinical depression and alcoholism.
 Her personal battles inspired her first book, Sunbathing in the Rain: A Cheerful Book on Depression and also a collection of poems, Keeping Mum – Voices from Therapy.

 Having agreed to change their lifestyles for their own good, Lewis and her husband bought the small yacht Jameeleh, taught themselves to sail, and set out to cross the Ocean to Africa.
 The journey inspired her 2005 book Two in a Boat – The True Story of a Marital Rite of Passage.